Guest post by Jon Hainstock

 Volunteering Can Translate into Leadership Development

 Not interested in helping your team members grow and advance in their careers?
-That doesn’t bode well for your employee retention efforts.
+That doesn’t bode well for your employee retention and employee recruitment efforts.

 According to Training Magazine, 83% of organizations said that targeted development for all leader levels is “important” or “very important.”
 Yet, only 5% have implemented solutions at all job levels.